Ashr4f/holidates/README.md

 # Holdiates (a simple Node CLI)

-Welcome to this simple Node package, use `npm i h0lidates` to install it.
+Welcome to this simple Node package, use `sudo npm i -g h0lidates` to install it, or `npx h0lidates`
 This package allows you to show the public holidays of a given country

 Available commands are: